 What is reasonable depends on all the circumstances.
 It is a matter for negotiation between you and your employer and, where applicable, your trade union.
 Some guidance may be obtained by referring, where possible, to an agreement applying to comparable employees elsewhere in similar employment.

 The Labour Relations Commission has published a Code of Practice for Sunday working in the Retail Trade (pdf).
 A new Code of Practice on Sunday Working for workers covered by ERO sectors is to be prepared by the Labour Relations Commission.

-Overtime is work done outside normal working hours.There is no statutory obligation on employers in Ireland to pay employees for work completed in overtime.
+Overtime is work done outside normal working hours.There is no statutory obligation on employers to pay employees for work completed in overtime.
 Many employers pay employees higher rates of pay for overtime.
 Your contract of employment should state if you are required to work overtime and the rates of pay if you are to be paid for it.
 Certain sectors of employment were covered by Employment Regulation Orders and Registered Employment Agreements and may have higher rates of pay for overtime.